Barry Tompkins: Mountain West Conference

 The WAC Sports Network folded after 2011 allowing Tompkins to become a free agent in terms of college football sports broadcasting for 2012.
 He was hired by the Mountain West Conference to serve as their #1 play-by-play broadcaster for the new MWC regional package on Time Warner Cable SportsNet (started after Mtn folded after spring 2012).
 He was assigned Jay Leeuwenburg as his color analyst.

 ShoBox and ShoExtreme

 Tompkins joined Showtime Sports on February 18, 2012, as blow-by-blow voice of the network's ShoBox series and ShoExtreme series with veteran analyst Steve Farhood.

 Dominican University

 In 2013, he joined the faculty at Dominican University of California as a professor for the university's Communications Department.

 He continues to do college football and basketball for Time-Warner Network and Comcast.

 Personal life

 Tompkins' wife is Joan Ryan, a sports writer, and son is Ryan Tompkins.

+He also called Stanford football where he controversially voted against Stanford quarterback Andrew Luck for the Heisman trophy and his one vote was the difference in Andrew Luck losing out.
+Thompkins voted for Colt McCoy who didn't even play a full season as he was injured.